som3ah01/school-api-docker/README.md

  # How to use or
  ###  USERS
   > Admin user -> UserName: admin / Password: admin

   > Normal user -> UserName: user / Password: user
  ###  In Dataase
- >  nserted 5 users
+ >  Inserted 5 users

- > inserted 5 Courses
+ >  Inserted 5 Courses

 # Can try it with